Who was John Harrison?

 Harrison rewarded (but not by the Board of Longitude)

 Relations did not improve between the Board and the Harrisons.
 The commissioners wanted to share and publish the information.
 Harrison wanted to protect his methods.
-A series of disputed trials at the Royal Observatory further soured relations.

 Harrison eventually received generous compensation, but not all that he felt he was owed.
 Parliament ruled that Harrison should be rewarded for his services to the nation, no doubt with the King’s encouragement.